Big data in logistics and supply chain management

 As a result, fulfillment specialists improve operations efficiency, businesses provide faster and transparent shipments for less cost, and customers are satisfied with timely service.

 “Collecting data is of prime importance for the logistics company.
 For instance, you need info about the vehicle’s condition, the road it travels, and fuel consumption.
 Data about the number of drivers, their well-being, the time it takes them to leave the warehouse will also come in handy.
-All this information can help decide on the areas and means of optimization”, says Oleksii Glib, Founder at Acropolium.
+All this information can help decide on the areas and means of optimization”, says Oleksii Glib, CEO at Acropolium.

 In this article, we want to share our expertise, discussing how logistics & supply chains can benefit from Big Data, how to choose bespoke software, and why this task is so challenging.

-❓ How Is Logistics Using Big Data?
+How Is Logistics Using Big Data?

 Big data in logistics refers to the collection, processing, and analysis of complex datasets related to logistics management operations.
 You can use sensors, GPS devices, RFID tags, and enterprise resource planning (ERP) systems.
 A comprehensive approach improves transportation, inventory, warehouse management, demand forecasting, and supply chain optimization.